 Mentors don’t only exist to give you feedback on your manuscript — I’m not talking about that.
 I’m talking about giving you career coaching.
-I’m talking about giving you strategies for submitting to agents, guide you on your path to self-publication, suggest great conferences for you to attend, tell you when you’re aiming yourself in the wrong direction.
+I’m talking about giving you strategies for submitting to agents, guiding you on your path to self-publication, suggesting great conferences for you to attend, telling you when you’re aiming in the wrong direction.

 8. Being Impatient

 Endurance is the greatest virtue of the writer.

 Everyone wants to hit the bestseller list faster, to have that book published soon, to have the world wake up and recognize their genius.

 9. Being the Hare rather than the Turtle

 You know the worst writing plan in the world?

 Don’t even think about success with that plan.
 I guarantee you will fail.
 Becoming a writer doesn’t take a year.
 It takes a decade of writing every day.
 Have you not written every day?
 Then start your decade from when you start writing every day.